runtimeverification/evm-semantics/README.md

 make libsecp256k1
 ```

-**NOTE**: Previous versions of these instructions required the user to use either the homebrew version of `flex` or the xcode command line tools version, with the wrong option giving an error.
+**NOTE**: Previous versions of these instructions required the user to use either the homebrew version of `flex` or the XCode command line tools version, with the wrong option giving an error.
 The current recommendation is to use the homebrew version.

-If you are building on an Apple Silicon machine, ensure that your `PATH` is set
-up correctly before running `make deps` or `make k-deps`.
-You can do so using
+If you are building on an Apple Silicon machine, ensure that your `PATH` is set up correctly before running `make deps` or `make k-deps`.
-[`direnv`](https://direnv.net/) by copying `macos-envrc` to `.envrc`, then
-running `direnv allow`.
+You can do so using [`direnv`](https://direnv.net/) by copying `macos-envrc` to `.envrc`, then running `direnv allow`.

 If the build on macOS still fails, you can also try adding the following lines to the top of your `Makefile` under `UNAME_S`: